ErickSerrato631/Paper_3/README.md

   This is the new code that plots the figures showing the linear stability analysis for the Fourier modes.

+- *02_Simulation.ipynb*
+  Jupyter notebook with the finite-difference solution to the nonlinear dynamics of NP mixed with LC.

+This is the new code that plots the figures showing the linear stability analysis for the Fourier modes.

 - *simulation_script.ipynb*